Subscribe to the Moving to Portland Newsletter

 Zoobombers and Skate Boarders

-The Zoobombers' make their most frequent appearance on Sunday evenings skate boarders are out at all times of the day and evening.
-Arlington Heights residents are divided about the disturbance and safety issues along with the entertainment that the Zoobombers and boarders create; many are disturbed by the noise (skates making contact with the road and Zoobombers shouting out their rallying cry, "zoobomb") especially those that live along the route the bombers and boarders use.
-Whether it's working with TriMet to extend their Washington Park MAX stop hours, or sitting down with the Police to share concerns and work through issues, Zoobomb has worked hard to become a recognized and respected Portland tradition and most concerns with the Zoobombers appear to have been resolved.
-It's a different story with the skate boarders.
-You can catch a video of the bombers and of the skate boarders.
+The Zoobombers’ make their most frequent appearance on Sunday evenings skate boarders are out at all times of the day and evening.
+Arlington Heights residents are divided about the disturbance and safety issues along with the entertainment that the Zoobombers and boarders create; many are disturbed by the noise (skates making contact with the road and Zoobombers shouting out their rallying cry, “Zoobomb”) especially those that live along the route the bombers and boarders use.
+Whether it’s working with TriMet to extend their Washington Park MAX stop hours, or sitting down with the Police to share concerns and work through issues, Zoobomb has worked hard to become a recognized and respected Portland tradition and most concerns with the Zoobombers appear to have been resolved.
+It’s a different story with the skate boarders.
+You can catch a video of the bombers.

-The Arlington Heights Neighborhood Association in late 2011 tackled the skate boarding problem by arranging meetings with the police, reps from the boarders, and board members to resolve the issue.
-One of the main concerns for Arlington Heights residents is the safety issue as boarders often appear out of' 'no where' when the residents are driving in the neighborhood.
+The Arlington Heights Neighborhood Association in late 2011 tackled the problem by arranging meetings with the police, reps from the skaters, and board members to resolve the issue.
+One of the main concerns for Arlington Heights residents is the safety issue as skaters often appear out of’ ‘nowhere’ when the residents are driving in the neighborhood.

-Here are some of the regulations: Skateboarders younger than 16 are required to wear helmets, everyone must use lights at night, and being caught blowing a stop sign costs $260 in 2012.
+The City Council passed a rule in September 2012 prohibiting skateboarding on certain streets from 10 p.m. until 7 a.m.
+Other regulations for skateboarders throughout the city include skateboarders younger than 16 are required to wear helmets, everyone must use lights at night, and being caught blowing a stop sign costs $260.

 Walking in Arlington Heights

-• Reservoir 3 is nestles in the quiet, scenic hills of Washington Park.
+• Reservoir 3 is located in the quiet, scenic hills of Washington Park.
 Enjoy a quarter-mile walk around this tranquil resource.

 • Laura Foster's Portland Hill Walks book is available from Timber Press here in Portland.
 The book has a walk through the streets of Arlington Heights.

-• Neighborhood Association Web Site Click here to access the Arlington Heights neighborhood Web site.
+• Neighborhood Association Website Click here to access the Arlington Heights neighborhood website.
 They also have a Yahoo Discussion Group.
-Join the group by sending an email to This email address is being protected from spambots.
-You need JavaScript enabled to view it. .
+Join the group by sending an email to Yahoo Discussion Group.

 • 2Drive Time to Downtown 7-9 minutes.
 Some residents bike to work downtown and take the bus home to avoid the 500 plus foot climb.